weichx/cerialize/README.md

 #### Deserializing Into Plain Objects

 The `createInstances` parameter can be used to change the way in which instances of the input type are created.
-With `Instances.Construct`, the constructor will be invoked when a new instance needs to be created.
-With `Instances.Create`, the object will be created without invoking its constructor, which is useful for systems where constructed objects immediately freeze themselves.
-With `Instances.Plain`, the `deserializeXXX` functions will return a plain object instead, which can be useful for systems like Redux that expect / require plain objects and not class instances.
+With `InstantiationMethod.New`, the constructor will be invoked when a new instance needs to be created.
+With `InstantiationMethod.ObjectCreate`, the object will be created without invoking its constructor, which is useful for systems where constructed objects immediately freeze themselves.
+With `InstantiationMethod.None`, the `deserializeXXX` functions will return a plain object instead, which can be useful for systems like Redux that expect / require plain objects and not class instances.

 ```typescript
 	import {Deserialize, Instances} from 'cerialize';